 - Built-in 5-axis image stabilizer

 - Small design makes controls harder to use

 Best for: The Lumix TZ220 is probably the best compact camera out there for travel.
 This one is best for people who don't want to spend a fortune on buying different lenses and would like to keep their travel photography gear as lightweight and discrete as possible.

 The Olympus OM-D E-M10 Mark IV is a 20-megapixel micro four-thirds camera with 5-axis in-built image stabilization and includes a great range of high-quality compact lenses.

 This is the entry-level camera in Olympus' micro four-thirds range of compact DSLR-style cameras.
-However, I believe that it's best option in this price range with all the features you'll want in a low-budget interchangeable-lens camera for travel.
+However, I believe that it's the best option in this price range with all the features you'll want in a low-budget interchangeable lens camera for travel.